For many carers looking after someone can be a journey with different stages and experiences along the way.

 Derbyshire Carers Association run support groups across the county that all carers are welcome to go along to.

-Making Space Dementia Support run groups for carers of people with memory groups.
+Derbyshire Dementia Support Service run groups for carers of people with memory groups.
 They also run memory groups for people with dementia.
 Other peer support groups, including those aimed at mental health carers and those who look after people with Parkinson's are active across the county.

 Find out more: